Traveling in Preferente (First Class) on Renfe's AVE and Euromed Services

 Traveling on Renfe's long-distance trains, AVE and Euromed, is no different.
 Sometimes Preferente (First Class) will be just 2-10 Euros more than Turista (Coach Class), when the lowest available Turista fare is "Flexible" (unrestricted), while the lowest fare for Preferente is "Promo" (restricted).

 Spain has a pretty impressive AVE high-speed rail network, second only in size to China.
 I'm far from a rail expert, so I will just describe the AVE trains on the Valencia-Madrid route to have these long snouts, while the passenger cars remind me of Japanese Shinkansen.
 (According to Wikipedia, the official name is "AVE Class 112").
 By contrast, the Barcelona-Madrid AVE trains look just like German ICE trains (called "AVE Class 103," they are built by Siemens, which indeed adapted the ICE design).

-On the AVE trains between Valencia and Barcelona, the Preferente seats are these leather seats in a 2-1 configuration.
+On the AVE trains between Valencia and Madrid, the Preferente seats are these leather seats in a 2-1 configuration.
 The rows are situated pretty close together.

 On the Euromed trains, I've experienced two different seat designs.
 This design below is the better one.

 Also in a 2-1 configuration, these seats have a leg rest and are operated electronically.

 The other version doesn't have the leg rests, and the seats recline manually.

 So this is the fun part!
 The service on board isn't the most elaborate, but it's quite attentive with nice details, and the train staff are pretty uniformly courteous.